A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel Double Loss Function: Conclusion

 \section{Conclusion}

-This paper presents a robust deep learning based system for Motor Bearing Fault Detection (Robust-MBFD).
-In the proposed Robust-MBFD system, three deep neural network architectures with different strategies of supervised, semi-supervised, and unsupervised learning, along with the proposed novel Double loss function, are combined to generate condensed and distinct high-level features that represent the raw vibration data.
-With these high-performing high-level features, Motor Bearing Faults can be detected using traditional machine learning based models (e.g., SVM, kNN, RF) or popular distance measurements (e.g., Euclidean and Cosine).
-Our extensive experiments on three benchmark datasets, namely PU Bearing, CWRU Bearing, and MFPT Bearing, with various data splitting methods, indicate that our proposed Robust-MBFD system is general and robust for the task of MBFD, making it highly suitable for real-life MBFD applications.
-Furthermore, our proposed Robust-MBFD system and our suggested splitting methods for these three datasets can serve as benchmark models and settings for the task of Motor Bearing Fault Detection (MBFD).
+In this paper, we introduced Robust-MBFD, a robust deep learning-based system specifically designed for motor bearing fault detection (MBFD).
+Our approach integrates three distinct deep neural network architectures that employ supervised, semi-supervised, and unsupervised learning strategies, augmented by a novel Double loss function.
+This innovative combination aims to extract concise and distinctive high-level features from raw vibration data, enabling effective detection of motor bearing faults using traditional machine learning models (e.g., SVM, kNN, RF) and popular distance metrics (e.g., Euclidean, Cosine).
+Extensive experiments conducted on three benchmark datasets—PU Bearing, CWRU Bearing, and MFPT Bearing—using various data splitting strategies, demonstrate the generalizability and robustness of the proposed Robust-MBFD system.
+The results highlight its superior efficacy in real-world motor bearing fault detection applications.
+Additionally, the proposed system and our suggested data splitting methods for these datasets provide valuable benchmarks and settings for future research in the field of MBFD.
+The integration of diverse training strategies and the innovative Double loss function significantly enhances the performance of the Robust-MBFD system.
+This work not only demonstrates the potential of deep learning approaches in MBFD but also sets a new standard for robustness and accuracy in fault detection systems.